ansible/ansible-collection-memsource/roles/post_translation/README.md

 Post Translation Role
 =========

-The post_translation role is used to pull translated strings from Memsource client for the respective translated languages and push the strings to a downstream repository.
-Later a pull request is created by the script to the upstream repository to be reviewed and merged.
+The post_translation role is used to pull translated strings from Memsource client for the specified languages, commit, and push those strings back to the code repository.

 Requirements
 ------------